xanderrman/fubar-boshrelease/README.md

 This BOSH Release is intended to be broken in a number of ways.
 Its purpose is to provide an exercise for people new to BOSH to become familiar with how BOSH releases work, through finding errors, fixing them, and deploying dev releases, until the application is fully functional.
-Keep in mind, after the [Contributing][contributing] section, there may be documentation in this readme that is intentionally inaccurate.
+Keep in mind, after the [Contributing](#contributing) section, there may be documentation in this readme that is intentionally inaccurate.

 To get started with this, follow the usage instructions to generate a manifest